In fact studies have shown that indoor tanners

 This omission on the NTP list is conspicuous, given that positive

-effects are listed for other substances in the government's list of
+listed for other substances in the government's list of

 which is a Class I carcinogen.